php/php-langspec/spec/05-types.md

 encoded, often without explicitly mentioning that fact.

-A *numeric string* is a string whose content exactly matches the pattern defined using integer format by the production [*integer-literal*](09-lexical-structure.md#integer-literals) or using floating-point format by the production [*floating-literal*](09-lexical-structure.md#floating-point-literals), where leading whitespace is permitted.
+A *numeric string* is a string whose content exactly matches the pattern defined by the *str-numeric* production below.
 A *leading-numeric string* is a string whose initial characters follow the requirements of a numeric string, and whose trailing characters are non-numeric.
 A *non-numeric string* is a string that is not a numeric